 People struggling with drug and alcohol addiction often struggle to concentrate and think.
 They may feel overwhelmed, scattered, frustrated, or even angry.
 Addiction is a disease that makes it hard to think, particularly during drug or alcohol cravings.
-Future Now Detox offers revolutionary meditation therapy that can help people with addiction recover from addiction once and for all.
-As one of the only West Palm Beach addiction centers offering holistic detox and meditation therapy, we are confident we can equip you with the skills and tools you need to thrive as you fight the disease of addiction.
+Future Now Detox offers revolutionary meditation therapy, as part of a treatment plan that can help people with addiction find lasting recovery.
+As one of the only West Palm Beach addiction centers offering holistic detox and meditation therapy, we can help equip you with the skills and tools you need to thrive as you fight the disease of addiction.

 Addiction looks a lot like a choice.
 Just stop using, right?
 It turns out that addiction is a disease no different from kidney failure or heart disease.
 Drugs and alcohol change the way the brain and body behave.
 Over time, this convinces the body that it needs alcohol and drugs to survive.
 So when an addict attempts to stop using, he or she experiences intense and difficult withdrawal symptoms.

 Addiction also undermines brain function even when an addict is not going through withdrawal.
 Some of the symptoms an addict might experience include:

 These issues can keep an addict using.
 Many drugs make it feel like an addict is more focused, even though they actually deplete focus and motivation.
 Moreover, the challenges of focusing and otherwise functioning when a person is addicted can be emotionally draining.
 This may spur addicts to continue using and abusing drugs or alcohol to cope with the problems that drug and alcohol use cause.